Breathe Easier

 Meet Maddy

-Maddy is a certified myofunctional therapist who believes therapy should be accessible, clear, and effective.
+Maddy is a Registered Dental Hygienist certified in Myofunctional Therapy who believes therapy should be accessible, clear, and effective.
 She works with both children and adults to address breathing, swallowing, and orofacial concerns through structured, personalized programs.

 Her approach is simple: understand the problem, build the right plan, and guide you every step of the way.